 Co-founder at Warby Parket, Neil Blumenthal

 Startup is usually a small business that aims to cater the need of a marketplace by developing an innovative product or offering unique service.
 In some cases, startups are built on ideas that bridge two industries or businesses.
 However, almost every startup goes through one major hurdle, i.e., marketing within the tight budget.
 Here, it is important to note that startups usually don’t have millions of dollars in funding.
-This is where startups look toward YouTube for free marketing.
+This is why startups look toward YouTube for free marketing.

 Setting Up YouTube Channel